Guidelines for RMA Study Groups

 - a summary of future plans.

-In addition, Study Groups should provide a written narrative report on each academic event for the RMA Newsletter.
-Guidance on the length and format of narrative reports is on the RMA website.
+In addition, Study Groups are invited to provide a written narrative report on each academic event for publication on the RMA Website (see guidelines for authors.

 If a Study Group wishes to sponsor any publication, such as a periodical or the proceedings of any event, we suggest that the group consults the Publications Committee of the RMA about the best way to take this forward.
 If the name or logo of the RMA is to be used in a publication, this must have the formal approval of Publications Committee.